fasthttp/router/README.md

 #### License Related

 - The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) did almost all the hard work of this router.
+- The author of `fasthttprouter` [@buaazp](https://github.com/buaazp) did all the hard work by porting `httprouter` to fasthttp.
-- I respect the laws of open source.
+- We ([@buaazp](https://github.com/buaazp) and fasthttp ecosystem team) respect the laws of open source.
 So LICENSE of `httprouter` is alway stay here: [HttpRouterLicense](HttpRouterLicense).
-- What I do is just fit for `fasthttp`.
+- What [@buaazp](https://github.com/buaazp) have done is just fit for `fasthttp`.
 I have no hope to build a huge but toxic go web framwork like [iris](https://github.com/kataras/iris).
-- I fork this repo is just because there is no router for `fasthttp` at that time.
-And `router` is the FIRST router for `fasthttp`.
+- [@buaazp](https://github.com/buaazp) forked `fasthttp` repo is just because there is no router for `fasthttp` at that time.
+And `fasthttprouter` is the FIRST router for `fasthttp`.
-- `router` has been used in my online production and processes 17 million requests per day.
-It is fast and stable, so I decide to release a stable version.
+- `fasthttprouter` has been used in huge production environments and processes hundreds of millions requests per day.
+It is fast and stable, so [@buaazp](https://github.com/buaazp) decide to release a stable version.
+- This repo is based on `fasthttprouter` and maintained by official fasthttp ecosystem team.
+We trying to optimize it even more and check if it works well when we update something huge in fasthttp.

 ## Features